earldouglas/linear-scala/README.md

 ## Publishing

-Two artifacts are published:
+Two modules are published from this project:

 * *linear-scala*: a standard dependency providing the `Linear` type
 * *linear-scala-scalafix*: a Scalafix dependency providing the `LinearTypes` rule

-## Publishing

 ```
 $ sbt